ZhongxingPeng/simgle_neural_network/README.md

 self.weight = 0.13225856384
 ```

-we will get a possible output as follows
+which in turn will result in a following  possible output:

 ```bash
 Epoch 0: lambda = 1.21465776706, bias = 0.971614493789, weight = 0.133034781136